Skip to content

 Create Card

 To create a new issued card, use the Cards SDK service method cardsService.createCard.
-Pass the session_token, the wallet_uuid, the IssueCardRequest model and the CreateCardSdkCallback.
+Pass the session_token, the wallet_uuid and the IssueCardRequest model.

 val model = IssueCardRequest(...)